sudo-sanoo/my-leetcode-journey/README.md

 - `1480`.
 Running Sum of 1d Array
 - `303`.
 Range Sum Query
 - `724`.
 Find Pivot Index
+- `1991`.
+Find the Middle Index in Array (Problem and Solution is the exact same as 724.
+Find Pivot Index)

 ### Medium (12 Solved)
 - `49`.
 Group Anagrams